 For performance between threshold and maximum, the performance multiplier is determined by straight line interpolation.
 The Corporation's ROCE for the years ended December 31st of the last three years are summarized in the table below.
-The Corporation's 3-year average ROCE for the period ended December 31, 2021 was 20.5%.
-The average ROCE over this period was negatively impacted due to the Strike during 2019 and 2020 and the onset of the COVID-19 pandemic during 2019 and 2020.
-In 2021, the Corporation achieved a record ROCE of 44.9%.
-For a calculation of ROCE, please see "Non-GAAP Financial Measures" in our Management Discussion and Analysis for the year ended December 31, 2021 which is available on the Corporation's website at www.westernforest.com.
+The Corporation's 3-year average ROCE for the period ended December 31, 2022 was 27.2%.
+The average ROCE over this period was negatively impacted due to the COVID-19 pandemic during 2020.
+In 2022, the Corporation achieved a ROCE of 20.0%.
+For a calculation of ROCE, please see "Non-GAAP Financial Measures" in our Management Discussion and Analysis for the year ended December 31, 2022 which is available on the Corporation's website at www.westernforest.com.

-Year Ended December 31 2019 2020 2021 ROCE (0.2%) 16.7% 44.9%
+Year Ended December 31 2020 2021 2022 ROCE 16.7% 44.9% 20.0%